greggrs [at] princeton.edu

 Sparkman, G., Howe, L., & Walton, G. How social norms are often a barrier to addressing climate change but can be part of the solution.
 (2020).
 Behavioural Public Policy, 1-28.
 (Link)

 Here we discuss why social norms are a uniquely good tool to mobilize action on climate change.
 We explore how dynamic norms and feelings of togetherness help overcome common hurdles in this context.

 Sparkman, G. (2020).
 Designing Dynamic Norm Interventions: How to Dislodge Problematic Norms and Accelerate Positive Change.
-To appear in G. Walton & A. Crum (Eds.)
+In G. Walton & A. Crum (Eds.)
 Handbook of Wise Interventions: How Social-Psychological Insights Can Help Solve Problems.
 (Link)